 Working in a service industry environment can come with its operational challenges.
-When dealing with a database of customers, it is common to get overwhelmed with contacts, leads, referrals, emails, processes, and appointments.
+When you are dealing with customers, it is easy to get overwhelmed with contacts, referrals, emails, and appointments.

-There are, however, solutions albeit not widely utilized by small to medium size businesses, that will help you keep track of processes through well-coordinated business automation.
+There are, however, solutions designed for small to medium-sized businesses, that will help you keep track of processes through well-coordinated business automation.

-The natural (profit-driven) motive is to minimize the operational cost while expanding revenue via the tools and processes used to run the business.
+The aim is to minimize your operational costs while expanding revenue via the tools and processes used to run your business.

 The online tools

-A collaboration tool like Skype for Business can cut out the need for physical inter-departmental or regional meetings.
-This would save you loads in travel, hotel, food and other expenses.
+A collaboration tool like Skype for Business can help you avoid unnecessary inter-departmental meetings.
+This would save you loads in travel, hotel, food, and other expenses.

 A quick assessment or analysis can help you shift the focus and costs away from a non-responsive product to one that will drive profits.

-The application (usually running from the cloud as SaaS) would pool all the numbers (prices, product-related interactions, input costs etc) usually stored in Excel sheets.
-It would then present them in real-time to reflect sales, revenues, staff retention, product demand, elasticity, return on investment.
+The application would pool all your numbers (prices, product-related interactions) usually stored in your Excel sheets.
+You could then present in real-time to reflect sales, revenues, staff retention, product demand, elasticity, and return on investment.

-These useful actions and reports can be performed by a few clicks of the mouse using the right BI software – again saving time in meetings and sending requests for data from different departments.
+These useful actions and reports can be performed with a few clicks of the mouse using the right BI software.
+Again. this saves you time in meetings and limits the unnecessary requests for data from your colleagues.

-That brings one to the next tool that helps you to collate data into central repositories for quick and easy access.
+That brings us to the next tool that helps you to collate data into central repositories for quick access.
 File-servers have existed for several decades but are outdated as they can crash.
-They can also slow down when overloaded or just not hold the right (compatible data) anymore.
+They can also slow down when overloaded or just not hold compatible data.

-Secure online file-sharing solutions can help resolve this.
-By “online”, we mean that the data can be accessed remotely from anywhere in the world on any device with a broadband connection of some sort.
+Secure online file-sharing solutions can help you resolve this.
+By “online”, we mean the data can be accessed remotely from anywhere in the world on any device with a broadband connection.

-When it comes to security concerns such as the risk people outside the organization or worse yet – a competitor, will access your data you can be rest assured!
+When it comes to security concerns (people outside the organization or worse yet – a competitor, accessing your data), you can rest assured!

 Today several banks and even public institutions consume utilize cloud services for this very reason.
-Companies like Microsoft, IBM and Google are therefore making their services more and more secure as well as compliant to data storage regulations nationally or globally.
-They are also charging you a fortune for it in the process!
+Companies like Microsoft, IBM, and Google are making their services more secure as well as compliant to data storage regulations nationally or globally.

-Think social media integration (to where most of the targetable market hang out these days).
+Consider social media integration (to where most of your targetable markets are).
 “Social engagement” is progressively becoming a buzzword.

-Having applications that link to Facebook, Twitter, LinkedIn and Instagram used to be a ‘nice to have’, but are now a necessity if you want to stay in touch with your audience or market.
+Having applications that link to your Facebook, Twitter, LinkedIn and Instagram used to be ‘nice-to-haves’.
+They are now a necessity if you want to stay in touch with your audience or market.

-Thus, the onus is on the business analyst to source the right (most effective) SaaS tools to help channel the digitalization of the company’s social and business operations.
+The onus is on your business analyst to source the right (most effective) SaaS tools to help channel the digitalization of your company’s social and business operations.

-Automation will help you pay more attention to the client’s needs because you spend less time taking notes or pressing numerous buttons.
-Instead, you will be able to do the most important task when dealing with customers – listen!
+Automation can help you pay more attention to the client’s needs because you spend less time taking notes.
+Instead, you will be able to perform the most important task when dealing with customers – listen!